-The Naukluft camp is situated about 250km’s south-west of the capital Windhoek and accessible via the B1 and C24.
-The drive is easy, scenic and was done with my trusted 4×2 VW Polo Vivo, as I always do.
+The Naukluft camp is located about 250km’s south-west of the capital Windhoek. iIt is accessible via the B1 and C24.
+The drive is easy, scenic and was done with my trusted 4×2 VW Polo Vivo.
 The only section of road that requires caution and a reduction in speed is from the gate to the actual camp.

 The reception building is small, but staff are friendly and there is a welcoming bar serving ice cold Namibian beer all day long.
 The road from there winds down to several chalets or the camp site depending on where you opted to stay.
 The most notable aspect of the camp is the rocky mountainous terrain and a charming little stream that runs through it.
 Who would have imagined finding a running stream so far south…

 The Waterkloof hiking trail, my main reason for coming all this way, starts at the chalets.
-It is clearly marked and the sign can’t be missed.
+It is clearly marked.
+You cannot miss the sign.
 From here the trail winds through the Namib Naukluft terrain, initially following the river before turning away and up and over the mountains.

 There are several points of interest along the way with the highlight being the view from the highest point of the trail, about 1910m.
 From here you can see all the way to where the mountains meet the Namib desert and its spectacular.
 Once over the mountains the trail descends, quite steep at some points, and re-joins the river before entering at the campsite section.
-The trail is not an easy one and hikers are required to carry lots of water.
+This is not an easy trail to hike.
+Hikers must carry lots of water.
 The Namibian sun takes no prisoners.
 It should take about 6-7 hours but most people take longer so start early in the morning.

 My second reason for visiting was the promise of finding the secret rock pools within walking distance of the camp.
 After a bit of exploring I eventually found them.
 I turned back to early on my first day of searching for them.
 Just follow the route and you will find them, initially by sight and navigate a route from there.
 They are amazing with icy cold and crystal-clear water.
 So, pack a bag with goodies, take an umbrella, camera and spend a day lavishing next to the best rock pools in Namibia, but don’t tell anybody it’s a secret 🙂